Skip to main content

 Reference the module

-Next, create the reference to the local module you just created.
-We recommend that you have separate references per environment and region.
-For example, if you were deploying this module to your development environment in the us-west-2 AWS region, you would create one reference.
-If you wanted to deploy to your development environment in the us-east-1 AWS region, you would create a separate reference.
-This allows you to granularly roll out changes across your environments and regions.
+Next, create a reference to the local module you just created.
+We recommend maintaining separate references for each environment and region.
+For example, if you are deploying this module to your development environment in the us-west-2 AWS region, create one reference.
+For deployment to the us-east-1 region, a separate reference ensures clarity and control.
+Maintaining these distinctions lets you roll out changes granularly across different environments and regions.

 Create a module block that uses the path to the local module as the source attribute, supplying values for the required attributes of the module.